 The physical benefits include stretching and strengthening of the muscles of the thighs, calves, pelvis and ankles.
 The focus here, mainly remains on the lower body.

 There aren’t any specific contraindications to doing the Chandra Namaskar.
 But it’s better to avoid it if you have any pain in the lower back or knees.

 How is Chandra Namaskar different from Surya Namaskar

 One of the key differences in the sun and moon salutations is the tempo—the latter is always done in a slow and relaxed manner.
-While the Surya Namaskaras are often done in several dozens and are a complete work-out by themselves, one would not exceed more than 4 – 5 moon salutations at a time.
+While the Surya Namaskar is often done in several dozens and are a complete work-out by themselves, one would not exceed more than 4 – 5 moon salutations at a time.
 Also note that while doing Chandra Namaskara you begin on the left side and then continue on the right.
 That is perhaps because the left side represents the ida nadi, which is related to the moon whereas the pingala nadi or the right side represents the sun.